Quincy's Quest: Production

 The film was shot at Shepperton Design Studios.
 The studio built Archimedes, a ten-foot suit with an unidentified actor inside.

 Although it was without fault, the block bridge proved controversial.
 Designer and Shepperton founder Andrew Ainsworth wanted the bridge to connect like real blocks, using reaction injection molding.
-However, due to the fact that the cast would dance on top of it, he reinforced it with a welded steel structure, which caused a fire due to the fuel energy contained within the bricks.
+However, because the cast would dance on top of it, he reinforced it with a welded steel structure, which caused a fire due to the fuel energy contained within the bricks.
 It was quickly extinguished.
 Ainsworth then painted the bridge's surface with resin, which caused the cast’s shoes to come off their feet and stick to the ground.